Conformally flat factorization homology in Ind-Hilbert spaces and Conformal field theory

-We propose a metric-dependent geometric variant of factorization homology in conformally flat Riemannian geometry for $d \geq 2$.
-We introduce a symmetric monoidal category of germs of d-dimensional Riemannian manifolds and orientation-preserving conformal open embeddings, and its full monoidal subcategory generated by flat disks.
-A conformally flat $d$-disk algebra is a symmetric monoidal functor from this disk category to a target category; in this paper we take the target to be $\mathrm{IndHilb}$, the ind-category of Hilbert spaces, which provides a mathematical formulation of $d$-dimensional conformal field theories.

-The (1-categorical) left Kan extension of an $\mathrm{IndHilb}$-valued conformally flat $d$-disk algebra defines a metric-dependent invariant of conformally flat manifolds.
-Under suitable positivity and continuity assumptions, we prove that its value on the standard sphere $(S^d,g_{\mathrm{std}})$ reproduces the sphere partition function of the associated conformal field theory.
-For $d>2$, we construct nontrivial $\mathrm{IndHilb}$-valued conformally flat $d$-disk algebras from unitary representations of $\mathrm{SO}^+(d,1)$.
+We introduce a metric-dependent geometric variant of factorization homology in conformally flat Riemannian geometry for $d \geq 2$.
+Its coefficients are symmetric monoidal functors from a disk category in conformal Riemannian geometry to the ind-category of Hilbert spaces, which we call conformally flat $d$-disk algebras.
+We prove that their left Kan extensions define symmetric monoidal invariants of conformally flat manifolds.
+Under suitable positivity and continuity assumptions, the value on the standard sphere recovers the sphere partition function of the associated conformal field theory.
+For $d\geq 3$, we construct explicit examples using unitary representations of $\mathrm{SO}^+(d,1)$ and harmonic analysis, and show that their operadic structures do not extend to bounded operations on the natural Hilbert space completions.

-Factorization homology (also known as topological chiral homology) is a homology-type theory introduced by Lurie and further developed in subsequent work of Ayala--Francis \cite{Lurie2, AF1}.
-Taking a $d$-disk algebra $A$ as input data, factorization homology assigns invariants of $d$-dimensional manifolds via the left Kan extension of $A$:
+\emph{Factorization homology}, also known as topological chiral homology, is a homology-type theory introduced by Lurie and further developed by Ayala--Francis \cite{Lurie2, AF1}.
+Taking a $d$-disk algebra $A$ as input, factorization homology assigns invariants of $d$-dimensional manifolds via the left Kan extension:

 Factorization homology is formulated in an $\infty$-categorical setting, and its output is closely related to metric-independent field theories, i.e., \emph{topological field theories} \cite{Lurie3, Sc, CS, AFR, AFT, AF2}.
+The topological nature of factorization homology makes it natural to ask whether an analogous local-to-global construction can be formulated in metric-dependent geometries.